como-gestionar-gestion-cache-npm

 How to manage the NPM cache

-The NPM cache is a local directory where previously downloaded packages and dependencies are stored.
+The NPM cache is a local directory where downloaded packages and dependencies are stored.

-When we install or update a package, NPM searches its local cache before downloading it from the package registry.
+When we install or update a package, NPM first checks its local cache before downloading it from the package registry.

 If the package or dependency is already in the cache, that copy is used instead of downloading it again, saving us the wait.

-Normally, we shouldn’t have to touch the NPM cache frequently, or almost never.
-But if you ever have any issues, here’s how to fix it.
+Normally, we don’t need to touch the NPM cache frequently, if ever.
+But if you ever have a problem, here’s how to fix it.

 Cache Configuration

-The configuration of the NPM cache can be customized according to our needs.
+The NPM cache configuration can be customized according to our needs.
 To access the NPM configuration, we can use the following command:

 npm config edit